ysunaw/Interactive-Lab-Hub/Final Project/README.md

 ## Description
 In our final project, we used our Raspeberry Pi to simulate the Connect Four game.

 The game features two players - each has their own set of boards and discs - playing the game remotely.
 The players would take turns to drop discs into a six-column, five-row cardboard grid.
-A player gets to win the game if four of his/her discs form a horizontal. vertical, or diagonal line.
+A player gets to win the game if four of his/her discs form a horizontal, vertical, or diagonal line.

 ## Deliverables